Fellows from 2nd call

 Anja Tiede

-Sustainable photovoltaic schemes for compound semiconductors grown in correlated-disorder hyperuniform patterns
+Sustainable photovoltaic schemes with compound semiconductors using correlated-disordered patterns

 To achieve net-zero carbon emissions, exploiting solar energy is crucial.
 Currently, the photovoltaic market is dominated by silicon solar cells.
-However, silicon has unfavourable physical properties for absorption, is very energy-intensive in production and in high demand in other industries like construction.
-Direct bandgap compound semiconductors have more favourable physical properties and provide an alternative to silicon photovoltaics; examples are gallium arsenide, an established material system, or zinc phosphide, an emerging photovoltaic material that’s earth-abundant and less energy intensive in production.
-To reduce material consumption and production costs, minimizing the absorber thickness is essential.
+However, silicon has unfavorable physical properties for absorption, is very energy-intensive in production and in high demand in other industries like construction.
+Direct bandgap compound semiconductors like zinc phosphide, an emerging photovoltaic material, have more favorable physical properties and provide an alternative to silicon photovoltaics.
+To reduce material consumption and production costs, minimizing the absorber thickness is equally essential.
 Less absorber thickness, however, reduces absorption and thus the solar cell efficiency.
-Hyperuniform disordered surface structures can significantly increase absorption in slabs thinner than absorption depth, by coupling incident light to guided modes in the slab.
-This project aims to demonstrate and expand the potential of hyperuniform disordered patterns with compound semiconductors for sustainable photovoltaic schemes.
+Correlated-disordered surface structures can significantly increase absorption in slabs thinner than absorption depth, by coupling incident light to guided modes in the slab.
+This project aims to showcase pathways for thin film photovoltaics based on compound semiconductors using correlated-disordered light trapping strategies.

 Project dates: Feb 2022 – Jan 2026